 What can I do to get a good grade?
-Turn in all of the assignments on time and participate in class discussions.
+Turn in all of the assignments on time, do the reading in advance of class, and participate in class discussions.
 For the format of the course to work, on time matters, so that we can get to the reviewing.
 Also, BONUS POINTS are available on homework and exams for spotting typos in the answer keys, homework assignments, and exam problems.
 The more promptly you point them out (by email), and the more important they are, the more points you get!